endoflife-date/endoflife.date/products/apache-cassandra.md

 ---
 > [Apache Cassandra](https://cassandra.apache.org) is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

-The Cassandra development community has committed to supporting three GA releases (MAJOR and/or MINOR) at any given time; with an exception being made for 3.0.
+Three GA releases (MAJOR and/or MINOR) are supported at any given time.
 The release of a new MINOR or MAJOR will cause the oldest supported GA release to go End-of-Life.
 The 3.0 release will be supported for one more cycle, on an exceptional basis.

 ## [Versioning](https://cassandra.apache.org/_/blog/Behind-the-scenes-of-an-Apache-Cassandra-Release.html)